Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Verifying Lemma and Lemma

 When we give new values to each coefficient we replace any coefficient smaller than some threshold value $m$ by $0$ and any coefficient larger than some threshold value $M$ by $M$.
 We want $\gamma=M/m$ to be as small as possible, but if we choose $m$ too large or $M$ too small then we get a smaller coefficient $\alpha$.
 So we chose these values experimentally so that $\gamma$ would be as small as possible while minimizing the effect on the coefficient $\alpha$.
 The threshold values $m$ and $M$ are inside the C++ code.

-We suspect that there are good reasons for which this procedure seems to converge toward the optimal.
-However, it is enough for our purpose that we verified that this deterministic procedure produces coefficients $(C_w)_{w\in\minsuff}$ with the desired property.
+We suspect that there are good reasons why this procedure seems to converge toward the optimal.
+However, it is enough for our purpose that we verified that this deterministic procedure produces coefficients $(C_w)_{w\in\minsuff}$ with the desired property (which is verified exactly using computation over the rationals).